Shree91z/Credit-Card-PD-and-NPV/README.md

 This project aims to simulate the financial survival of a credit portfolio under macroeconomic stress and regulatory policy shocks.

 **Project Highlights:**
-* **Engineered a production-grade XGBoost pipeline** to predict credit card Probability of Default  using historical loan data and engineered financial ratios.
+* **Engineered XGBoost pipeline** to predict credit card Probability of Default  using historical loan data and engineered financial ratios.
 * **Calibrated raw machine learning probabilities via Platt Scaling** to accurately forecast true Expected Loss  and calculate loan-level Net Present Value .
 * **Integrated realistic banking unit economics** by dynamically calculating Operating Expenses (OpEx) .
 * **Architected a dynamic macroeconomic stress-testing engine** that connects to the live Federal Reserve FRED API to simulate fluctuating Cost of Funds environments.